andrasq/node-minisql/README.md

 =======
 [![Build Status](https://travis-ci.org/andrasq/node-minisql.svg?branch=master)](https://travis-ci.org/andrasq/node-minisql)

-Very small barebones mysql database driver, with deliberately limited features.
-The goal is a no-frills, low overhed interface to the database command line.
+Very small barebones mysql database driver.
+The goal was a no-frills, low overhed interface to the database command line.
 The current version 0.5.0 is 800 lines of javascript, 1/10th the size of the traditional packages.
+Tested to work with nodejs v0.8 through v15.3.

 Still somewhat experimental, but reads and writes the database.  _Work in progress._